 To tag a photo or video with a hashtag:

-- Choose to add a filter, then type # followed by text or emoji in the Caption field (ex: #flower)
+- Tap Write a caption... and type # followed by text or emoji (example: #flower).

 After you tag your post with a hashtag, you'll be able to tap the hashtag to see a page that shows all photos and videos people have uploaded with that hashtag.